 For many years, comics were found primarily at grocery stores, candy shops and newsstands.
 Prior to the late 1960s, there were only a very few stores specializing in comic books.
 After my pal Steve Holmes really got me into comics in the summer of '67, we were always on the prowl for new places to get more, more, more comics!

-Our regular spot for new comics was Charles Drug Store in the Rheem Valley Shopping Center in Moraga (read more about it by clicking on "Views" at the left, then read "A Tale of Two Hang-Outs").
+Our regular spot for new comics was Charles Drug Store in the Rheem Valley Shopping Center in Moraga (read more about: "A Tale of Two Hang-Outs").
 Very early in the morning every Tuesday and Thursday, a truck would throw bales of new magazines and comics to the front of Charles' store.

 Since the store didn't open until 9am, we knew if we were able to get there by 8:30, we'd have the first pick of all the new releases.
 But Charles' store didn’t get all the comics we wanted because comics' distribution was very spotty then.
 I remember starting on the Stan Lee/Gene Colan Daredevil title with issue #31, but I didn't see another new DD issue at Charles' Drugs until #34!
 That meant we had to search other places to fill in the gaps...